“Untold man-hours of research, thousands of hairs cut – and many great contenders – to finally find the best electric shavers known to man”

 Sure, it’s significantly more expensive than most men’s shavers, that’s because it’s scientifically proven to outclasses the competition on shave efficiency and skin kindness – which refers to the thoroughness of hairs removed per stroke, and low levels of skin irritation, respectively.

-Braun wasn’t messing around when they released this electric shaver – it was clearly designed to blow all competing electric razors out of the water.
+Braun wasn’t messing around when they released this beast of a machine – it was clearly designed to blow all competing electric razors out of the water.
 From our research, we can confidently crown this as the best electric razor money can buy – backed by scientific studies.

 That’s right, to substantiate the claim of “world’s most efficient shaver” Braun faced their shaver off with some of the stiffest competing, leading electric shavers around – the Philips Series 9000, Remington Hyperflex, Smart Edge Pro, and Panasonic Lamdash 5 – on three-day beard growth of hundreds of men.

 In a supervised test centre, optical measuring processes and electronic questionnaire feedback were used to determine results, and in every test, the Braun Series 9 came out on top, showing significantly better shaving attributes, even in problem areas.